FAQs

 During the interview period you will have the ability to test your technology and undertake a practice question using the video interview platform.

-You will not be able to view the interview questions prior to the interview or re-watch them back after the interview.
+You will not be able to re-watch your responses after the interview.

 How do I access the video interview link?

-Once the video interview period is open, login to your PMCV Match account and the video interview button will be active in your application.
+Once the video interview period is open, login to your GNMP account and the video interview button will be active in your application.

 What if I have a technical problem during the video interview?